 GST is the Goods and Services Tax, which unifies the indirect tax applicable on the supply of goods or services or both done by the business entities or owners of the business.
-This was established by unifying various taxes like the Service Tax, VAT, Central and State Sales Tax, and several other taxes which were levied on the goods sold in the country with the intention of bringing uniformity and simplicity in the levy and collection of taxes.
+This was established by unifying various taxes, including Service Tax, VAT, Central and State Sales Tax, and several other taxes levied on goods sold in the country, with the intention of bringing uniformity and simplicity to the levy and collection of taxes.

-For taking registration under GST, it is important that the business owner or supplier computes the aggregate turnover earned by him and ensures if the same is crossing or exceeding the threshold limit of exemption which is given by the GST Act.
+For taking registration under GST, it is essential that the business owner or supplier computes the aggregate turnover earned by him and ensures if the same is crossing or exceeding the threshold limit of exemption, as given in the GST Act.
 The threshold exemption, as specified by the GST Act, is as follows:

 – In the case of the supply of Goods: